 Non-Routine Requests.
 City staff should provide a copy of any non-routine records requests to the City Clerk immediately upon receipt.
 The City Clerk will coordinate the response to all non-routine records requests with affected departments through the chain of command.
 All non-routine requests will be vetted through the City Attorney.

-The custodian shall consult the City Attorney or his designee concerning requests for records that may be considered confidential records pursuant to Iowa Code, Section 22.7.
+The City Clerk shall consult the City Attorney or his designee concerning requests for records that may be considered confidential records pursuant to Iowa Code Section 22.7.
 All such requests are automatically considered non-routine requests.

 The City shall have the final determination of what constitutes a routine and a non-routine request.

-The custodian will make every attempt to fill all open record requests in a timely manner, not to exceed twenty (20) days.
+The City Clerk/Lawful Custodian will make every attempt to fill all open record requests in a timely manner, not to exceed twenty (20) days.
 If it becomes apparent that the custodian will be unable to fulfill the request in twenty (20) days, the custodian will contact the requestor and provide him or her with an anticipated fulfillment date.
 For larger requests, the City Clerk/Lawful Custodian may provide the responsive records in batches as they become available.

 Requestor’s Options for Examining or Copying Records

 In-person Examination of Records.
-Persons seeking public records within the control of the City may examine such records at City Hall during normal business hours, Monday thorugh Friday, 8:30 am to 5:00 pm, except during City Hall closures.
+Persons seeking public records within the control of the City may examine such records at City Hall during normal business hours, Monday through Friday, from 8:30 am to 4:30 pm, except during City Hall closures.
 In-person examinations will be coordinated by the City Clerk.
 An appointment is required for all in-person examinations.
-Adequate notice is required for in-person examinations as prior review of confidential or otherwise protected information may need to occur prior to a requestor’s in-person review.
-In-person examinations will be supervised by City staff and conducted in a manner as directed by staff to prevent destruction, misappropriation, manipulation or disorganization of the original materials.
+Adequate notice is required for in-person examinations as a prior review of confidential or otherwise protected information may need to occur prior to a requestor’s in-person review.
+In-person examinations will be supervised by City staff and conducted in a manner as directed by staff to prevent destruction, misappropriation, manipulation, or disorganization of the original materials.
 After examination, persons seeking copies of public records, including electronic records, need to specifically and clearly indicate which records are requested for copying.